Margaret Brown Klapthor: Career

 Klapthor worked on restoration of the collection of First Ladies gowns from the White House.
 In 1954, Klapthor escorted Queen Elizabeth The Queen Mother and Mamie Eisenhower, wife of then-president Dwight D. Eisenhower through the First Ladies exhibit.

 She located Dolley Madison's inauguration gown, and arranged for its indefinite loan to the Smithsonian from the William Rockhill Nelson Gallery of Art in Kansas City, Missouri.

 Klapthor's work formed the basis of the First Ladies Hall created at the Museum of History and Technology in 1964.

 She published Dresses of the First Ladies of the White House, as exhibited in the United States National Museum (1952).
 Her First Ladies (1975), about the women themselves, was repeatedly expanded and republished.

 Another area in which Klapthor specialized was White House china.
 She organized a collection of White House china as part of the creation of the First Ladies Hall, combining displays of the gowns and the china in social settings reflective of their use.
 Her Official White House china : 1789 to the present (1975) was republished in 1999.

 She also wrote The First Ladies Cook Book: Favorite Recipes of All the Presidents of the United States (1965), which was repeatedly republished.
 New York Times food critic Craig Claiborne wrote that it was "perhaps the most comprehensive and detailed volume ever written" about the dining habits of American Presidents and their wives.

 Later life

-Paul Brown, Margaret's father, died in 1974.
+Klapthor's father, Paul Brown, died in 1974.
 In 1978, she and her sister Mary Berry Brown Moore donated the Papers of the Paul Dennis Brown Family to the archives of the University of Maryland.

 Towards the end of her life, Margaret Brown Klapthor suffered from rheumatoid arthritis and had to use a wheelchair.

 Her husband Frank died on May 12, 1994.
 Margaret died of stomach cancer on September 26, 1994.
 She was survived by her children, Paul Edward Klapthor, Carlson Brown Klapthor, and Frances Andrews.

 She is buried in Saint Ignatius Cemetery, Port Tobacco, Charles County, Maryland.